 In response to this issue, Dr. Mona Jhaveri founded Music Beats Cancer (formerly known as Sound Affects), a charitable 501(c)(3) crowdfunding platform created with the intentions of helping these innovators access the funds they need to further their solutions through the charitable donations of the crowd.
 Music Beats Cancer strategically partners with emerging musical artists to help raise funds and awareness in the ongoing fight against cancer.

-They want more people to visit the Music Beats Cancer website and make a donation to an active cancer-fighting campaign that inspires them.
-Monies raised from Music Beats Cancer partnered artists support our Community Mega Fund, a fund dedicated to matching the crowd, dollar for dollar.
-They hope to raise awareness and also inspire new artists to get involved with the organization to raise money as well.
+Dr. Jhaveri approached Otter PR with a want for more people to visit the Music Beats Cancer website and make a donation to an active cancer-fighting campaign that inspires them.
+Monies raised from Music Beats Cancer partnered artists support the charity’s Community Mega Fund, a fund dedicated to matching the crowd’s donations dollar for dollar.
+Her goal was to raise awareness and inspire new artists to get involved with the organization to raise money.

 Business Impact (results)

-Mona has seen an increase in funds raised on her crowdfunding website for biotech companies doing research.
-She has also had the opportunity to share her story across the nation which has reached more musicians to get involved.
+As a result of these efforts, Dr. Jhaveri has seen an exponential increase in the funds raised on Music Beats Cancer’s crowdfunding platform for biotech companies doing research.
+She has also had the opportunity to share her story both nationally and internationally, which has reached more musicians who have expressed a desire to get involved with Music Beats Cancer.